Welcome to today's edition of the Rush 24-7 podcast.

 It's not about creating private sector jobs, as the president intimated today.

-It's about expanding government jobs and expanding the uh size and reach of the Democrat Party.
+It's about expanding government jobs and expanding the size and reach of the Democrat Party.

 It's not about growing the economy.

-But he says what he says very well, and a lot a lot of times people don't care what he says.
+But he says what he says very well, and a lot of times people don't care what he says.

-Uh, we'd like to welcome to the uh microphone Georgia Congressman Phil Gingri, who was uh uh ended up being quoted yesterday by Jonathan Martin and uh somebody else at Politico.com.
+We'd like to welcome to the microphone Georgia Congressman Phil Gingry, who ended up being quoted yesterday by Jonathan Martin and somebody else at Politico.com.

-Congressman Gingri asked to come on the program today to address that, and we are happy to have him here.
+Congressman Gingry asked to come on the program today to address that, and we are happy to have him here.

 Congressman, welcome to the program, sir.

-Mainly I want to express to you and all your listeners uh my very sincere regret for those comments I made yesterday to Politico.
+Mainly, I want to express to you and all your listeners my very sincere regret for those comments I made yesterday to Politico.

-Uh basically the intent of of my words to them was to discuss the unique position of Congressional Republicans and our leadership, uh, particularly John Boehner and Mitch McConnell.
+Basically, the intent of my words to them was to discuss the unique position of congressional Republicans and our leadership, particularly John Boehner and Mitch McConnell.

-Uh I ended up putting my foot in my mouth on some of those comments, and I just wanted to tell you Rush and and all our conservative uh giants uh uh who help us so much uh to maintain our base and grow it and get back this majority that uh I regret those stupid comments.
+And I just wanted to tell you, Rush, and all our conservative giants who help us so much to maintain our base and grow it and get back this majority that I regret those stupid comments.

-I've I've read your uh explanation for this on on the website.
+And I've read your explanation for this on the website.

 We all want to be on the same team here, Congressman.

-Well, we're down, as you say, Rush, we're down to 178 in the House, and our House membership is looking more and more conservative, and we're going to work our tails off across the country trying to recruit additional Republicans that understand that, as you've so well said, that this economic bailout rescues
+Well, we're down, as you say, Rush, we're down to 178 in the House, and our House membership is looking more and more conservative.

-stimulus package is uh is nothing but growing the government uh and is not growing private sector jobs and uh and I and again I was trying to defend John Boehner who basically is le providing very good leadership on this issue.
+And again, I was trying to defend John Boehner, who basically is providing very good leadership on this issue.

-I think I think the backbone is is clearly visible here.
+I think the backbone is clearly visible here.

-I mean I'm not uh I don't have thin skin and uh when I when I make the statement that it appears the President's more concerned with me than he is with Mitch McConnell or John Boehner.
+And when I make the statement that it appears the president's more concerned with me than he is with Mitch McConnell or John Boehner, I can understand how that would offend some people.

 I want to ask you a political question about the vote.

-I I know that you don't know how it's all going to end up but what are you what is your thought?
+I know that you don't know how it's all going to end up, but what is your thought?

 Let's say not one Republican votes for this.

-I happen to think on the leading question I happen to think that would be perfect for the future and your reelection efforts.
+I happen to think, leading question, I happen to think that would be perfect for the future and your reelection efforts.

 What's your thought on that?